How to Recover Deleted Call History on an iPhone: Best Methods

 iPhone call logs are mostly ignored until you really need them… Unfortunately, having to recover deleted phone calls isn’t exactly simple.
 There’s not much you can do to change how the iPhone manages its logs, and there’s no “recently deleted” folder for calls either.
 Fortunately, we’ve got options.

-Why Does My iPhone Delete Call Logs?
+How Does iPhone Handle Call Logs?

-3 Methods to Retrieve Deleted Calls on iPhone
+5 Methods to Retrieve Deleted Calls on iPhone

-There are 3 reliable ways to retrieve deleted calls on an iPhone.
+There are 5 reliable ways to retrieve deleted calls on an iPhone.
 However, you’ll need a computer to actually use the software required.
 Unfortunately, there is still no reliable way to retrieve deleted call logs from an iPhone without a computer.
 Since our blog is called Macgasm, we’ll be demonstrating how to do this on a Mac (it’s also way easier since both devices are part of the same ecosystem).
 Read on.

 Method 1: Recover Deleted Calls With Data Recovery Software